papa107/papa-store/Tutorial-1.1.md

 You can see where it is by clicking the following button:

-<walkthrough-spotlight-pointer spotlightId="Cloud Functions">Find Function tab here</walkthrough-spotlight-pointer>
+<walkthrough-spotlight-pointer spotlightId="console-nav-menu">Find Function tab here</walkthrough-spotlight-pointer>

 ### On the Functions page, click Create function.
-Show me

 If your project already contains functions, click Create function instead.